sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 | Issue CLI command to startup the port | Remote reseat validation | Ensure both local and remote sides are linked up and both ports are seen in the LLDP table.
 For CMIS supported transceivers, ensure the CMIS state machine initializes the port in the first attempt |
 | Issue CLI command to enable DOM monitoring for the port | Remote reseat validation | Ensure that the DOM monitoring is enabled for the port |

 #### CLI commands

+**Note**
+For all tests requiring to verify messages from syslog, it is implicit that the test case also ensures to parse logs which are relevant to the timings of the test execution.

 Issuing shutdown command for a port
 ```